 The first industrial construction for hostettler ag is built in the area known today as Sursee Industrial Estate.
 Featuring a number of special architectural and structural elements, the innovative design of the new hostettler ag building complements the company's dynamic growth and underlines its commitment towards the efficient marketing and distribution of an increasing product portfolio.

-A milestone in the history of the firm: hostettler ag takes over the general import of the Japanese brand Yamaha for Switzerland.
-The ability of the Japanese motorcycle manufacturer to produce smaller, more fuel-efficient motorcycles as well more powerful large-capacity models convinces the wholesaler from Sursee.
-A long-standing cooperation is born.
+A milestone in the company history: hostettler ag takes over the general import of the Japanese brand Yamaha for Switzerland.
+The ability of the Japanese motorcycle manufacturers to produce low-consumption small motorcycles as well as high-capacity motorcycles convinced the wholesalers from Sursee.
+A long-standing cooperation begins.

 Ruedi Hostettler, the biggest car aficionado among the Hostettler siblings, starts up hostettler autotechnik ag.
 With the development of the car accessories business, Otto Hostettler has already carried out considerable amounts of groundwork to ensure that the Bahnhofstrasse premises in Sursee were now almost ready to burst at the seams. hostettler autotechnik ag: the birth of a new, customer-oriented business idea.
 A replacement parts supplier appears in Sursee, capable of supplying the garage industry across Switzerland with replacement parts in a matter of hours.